fujirinngo/LTG.Pushshift_API_Caller/README.md

 # SGP.PushshiftAPIParser
-This project uses the Pushshift API (https://github.com/pushshift/api) to find the number of users who posted at least 5 comments in a subreddit with a given time period.
+This project uses the Pushshift API (https://github.com/pushshift/api) to find the number of users who posted at least 5 submisions and/or comments in a subreddit with a given time period.

 ## Contents
 #### src Directory (for Source code)